EP4/c9.ide.language.php.wordpress/README.md

 __License__ : GPLv3 or later

-Provides a linter in Cloud9 IDE for WordPress development using PHP CodeSniffer (PHPCS) based on WordPress Coding Standards (WPCS) and PHPCompatibility rules.
+Provides a linter in Cloud9 IDE for WordPress development using PHP CodeSniffer (PHPCS) based on WordPress Coding Standards (WPCS) and PHPCompatibility/PHPCompabitityWP rules.

 Installation
 ------------